ISHA FREQUENTLY ASKED QUESTIONS

 Yes, youth exhibitors are allowed to enter both youth and open classes

-The exhibitor/horse combination must show in another class in the same division to be eligible.
+All exhibitors are eligible to enter these classes, no qualifications.
 Class fee is $10.
 There must be 5 or more exhibitors for payback.

-WILL CLASS PATTERNS BE AVAILABLE FOR SHOWMANSHIP, EQUITATION, VERSATILITY & TRAIL?
+WILL CLASS PATTERNS BE AVAILABLE FOR SHOWMANSHIP, EQUITATION, and ROSELYN A. FAUT MEMORIAL CLASSES?

 Yes, patterns will be posted on the bulletin board next to Baker Arena by Saturday morning.
 Patterns are provided by the individual show judge.